Back to blog

 }

-The random prefix matters more than it sounds.
-If you write directly to the folder with the original file name, duplicate names can overwrite each other.
+The random prefix matters more than it sounds — write directly to the folder with the original file name and duplicate names can overwrite each other.
+For outbound messages, Graph owns file storage and the bot owns the conversation message; keeping those as two separate actions instead of one made the responsibility split easier to reason about.

 Inbound